What to Expect from Oral Probiotics: 6 Key Points

 Researchers have discovered that orally consumed probiotics (Streptococcus salivarius in particular) can cause a significant reduction in the amount of bacteria that cause bad breath

-2. Reduces Risk of Oral Health Problems
+2. Reduces Risk of Dental Issues

 Using oral probiotics can prevent plaque.
 A 2016 study found that using a probiotic containing a specific strain of bacteria known as A12 can fight cavity-causing (bad) bacteria known as Streptococcus mutans (S. mutans).